 - What are the potential consequences of improperly using University resources to promote or oppose a ballot measure?

+There are potential civil and criminal penalties for misuse of public resources.
 An individual who improperly uses university resources to campaign on a ballot measure may have to reimburse UC for the value of the resources used.
 In addition, the individual may face criminal sanctions for theft, misuse of university funds and fraud.